Building And Testing FastAPI CRUD APIs With Pytest (Hands-On Tutorial)

 In conclusion, building and testing a FastAPI CRUD API with Pytest is a powerful way to create a reliable and efficient API.

-In this article, you went through creating your own CRUD API to create, read, update and delete a user using FastAPI and SQLite (via SQLAlchemy)
+In this article, you went through creating your own CRUD API to create, read, update and delete a user using FastAPI, SQLite, SQLAlchemy.

-With FastAPI’s intuitive syntax and Pytest’s testing capabilities, you can quickly and easily build scalable, robust and reliable APIs.
+With FastAPI’s intuitive syntax and Pytest’s powerful testing capabilities, you can quickly and easily build scalable, robust and reliable APIs.

 If you have ideas for improvement or like for me to cover anything specific, please send me a message via Twitter, GitHub or Email.